spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/index.html.md

 - Press/media coverage: Post in `#external-comms` for assistance
 - Social media, RTs of mentions, CEO Statements/posts: Post in `#social_media_action` for assistance

-### Public relations (PR)
+### Company Spokesperson

-Speaking to media or on a podcast as a GitLab team member is a significant responsibility.
-Please see [PR review and media guidelines](/handbook/marketing/corporate-marketing/#pr-public-relations).
+Speaking on behalf of GitLab at a conference, to media or on a podcast as a GitLab team member is a significant responsibility.
+Please see the [Corporate Communications Handbook Page](https://about.gitlab.com/handbook/marketing/corporate-marketing/corporate-communications/) for guidelines and trainings.

 ### Blog post editing